elchininet/custom-sidebar/README.md

   </tbody>
 </table>

 This is a refactor of [custom-sidebar-v2] by @galloween, which unfortunatelly is now unmaintained and archived.
 In its beginning, @galloween's code was a refactor of the [original Custom Sidebar] plugin by @Villhellm (R.I.P.).
-This version refactored completely @galloween's code, using [home-assistant-query-selector] to make it less likely to break with future Home Assistant front-end updates.
+This version refactored completely @galloween's code allowing to use `JSON` or `YAML` configurations, and using [home-assistant-query-selector] to make it less likely to break with future Home Assistant front-end updates.

 ## Installation